Hello Beautiful Early Bird Seniors,

 Here are a few more reminders for finalizing your early apps:

 - DO NOT wait until the very last minute or even hour.
 Something will go wrong.
 Your electricity will go out.
 You’ll come down with the flu.
 The Internet will go out.
 The zombie apocalypse will arrive.
 Your credit card won’t work.
 The website will crash.
-Your pet will have a crisis.
-Try to give yourself a day, but at the very least give yourself five hours of cushion time.
+Your cat will have a crisis.
+Try to give yourself at least a week, but a couple of days is okay; at the very least, give yourself eight hours of cushion time.

 - Get up from your computer and walk around every hour or so.
 Go outside.
 Let your brain reset occasionally.

-- Be sure to preview your essays after loading them into the app, and see that the spacing is the way you want it.
-Chrome will automatically bold your essays and add an extra paragraph space.
+- Be sure to preview your essays after loading them into the app, and make sure that the spacing is the way you want it.
+Chrome will automatically bold your essays and add an extra paragraph space between paragraphs.
 You can easily unbold and remove the space.